 It's a smal belt, which needs to be wrapped around the lens.
 Once plugged to an USB charger (NO laptop!), it heatens up and keeps the dew away from the lens.

 Great stuff, which is a must have for all night sky photographers.

 Tripods, Heads, Taggers, Motion Time Lapse Device And Other Stuff

 Speaking about TRAVEL photography and videography necessarily means, speaking also about the rest of all the minimum-lightweight-stuff, you'll need.

-Therefore I use super lightweight tripods like the Sirui 1204X Travel Tripod which is just 800gr. and made of carbon fibre, as well as a set of Cokin grey-filters, ND Filters, some nice videoheads, like the Manfrotto 701 HDV and a GPS Tracker.
+Therefore I use super lightweight tripods like the Sirui 1204X or Sirui ET 1204 travel tripods which are just 800gr. and made of carbon fibre, as well as a set of Cokin grey-filters, ND Filters and some nice videoheads, like the Manfrotto 701 HDV, the Gitzo G2180 and an external GPS Tracker.

 A great videohead is the Manfrotto 701 HDV, which is barely light, super sturdy and its movement is mega smooth.
 I also own some other heads like the Gitzo G 2180 and some ball heads, but the 701 is top notch.
 A good compromise between weight and intended use.